Students Complain About Chinese Quarantine Rules

 Other postings said that students were in their dormitories and had found “their doors were sealed off and they can’t even go to the dormitory’s public toilet.”

-CNN has reached out to the university through its official Weibo account for comment.
-The university’s official website, and any additional contact information, has been taken off-line as of Friday.
+CNN reached out to the university through its official Weibo account for comment.
+The university’s official website, and any additional contact information, had been taken off-line as of Friday.

 Opinions on Inside Higher Ed